Deducteam/coq-hol-light-real-with-N/CI.md

 # Adding the reverse dependency to coq-hol-light
 A reverse dependency is a package that you want to test every time the current library is changed (specifically, when pushes are made to the branches defined in `.nix/config.nix`).
-This is achieved thanks to the generation of a job in the pipeline that dependents on the one that builds the current library.
+This is achieved thanks to the generation of a job in the pipeline that depends on the one that builds the current library.

 In our particular case, the objective is to test the `coq-hol-light` library when `coq-hol-light-real-with-N` is updated.
 To this end, we will create a folder dedicated to this package and explain how to build it from its dependencies.
 ```bash